rng-guy/NFSMWBartender/README.txt

 ── ■ │ 2 - WHAT DOES THE "ADVANCED" FEATURE SET DO? │ ■ ───────────────────────────────────────────

-This feature set LETS YOU CHANGE (per Heat level)
+The "Advanced" feature set LETS YOU CHANGE (per Heat level)
  • how many cops can (re)spawn without backup once a wave is exhausted,
  • the global cop-spawn limit for how many cops in total may chase you at any given time,
  • how quickly (if at all) cops flee the pursuit if they do not belong,